 The objective of this new study is to expand the body of pharmacological evidence to support the development of the Cypralis compounds for the treatment of acute pancreatitis, as well as to undertake pre-formulation work, strain development for the peptolide pre-cursor and synthetic scale-up.

-Leading the study will be Robert Sutton, a Professor of Surgery at the University’s Institute of Translational Medicine and Director of the NIHR Pancreas Biomedical Research Unit.
+Leading the study will be Robert Sutton, a Professor of Surgery at the University’s Institute of Systems, Molecular and Integrative Biology and Director of the NIHR Pancreas Biomedical Research Unit.
 The study will also be supported by sub-contractors including Selcia Ltd, Hypha Discovery Ltd and Aptuit LLC.

 Professor Robert Sutton, said: “Our work at the University of Liverpool has demonstrated that drugs which block a particular protein, cyclophilin D, can help prevent or reduce damage to the pancreas occurring during an episode of acute pancreatitis.
 We look forward to continuing our collaboration with Cypralis to advance exciting new therapies for acute pancreatitis.”